-If you are enrolled in one or more of the following Flex plans, you will be billed monthly for your coverage under the County's Self-Pay program:
+If you are enrolled in one or more of the following County-sponsored plans, or a Health Care Spending Account, you will be billed monthly for your coverage under the County's self-pay program:

-- Kaiser or Anthem Blue Cross medical. - DeltaCare, Delta Dental, or MetLife (SafeGuard) dental. - Accidental death and dismemberment (for a maximum of three years). - Medical coverage protection (LTD Health Insurance). - Health Care Spending Account. - Optional group variable universal life (GVUL). - Optional dependent term life insurance.
+- CIGNA or Kaiser medical. - DeltaCare, Delta Dental, or MetLife (SafeGuard) dental. - Optional group term life (for a maximum of three years) - Dependent term life insurance (for a maximum of three years) - Accidental death and dismemberment (for a maximum of three years). - Medical coverage protection (LTD Health Insurance).